-5.1) Heterogeneous effects and local labour market outcomes
+5.1.
+Heterogeneous effects and local labour market outcomes

 The next two tables show the heterogeneous effects of exposure.
 The former concerns individual characteristics and the latter considers local characteristics.
 In column (2) of Table 9, we consider differential effects of spatial accessibility of language centres according to gender.
 The point estimates are positive and significant for both genders, although they are somewhat higher for females.
 However, the test of equality of the coefficients does not allow its null hypothesis to be rejected.
 In column (3), we allow for heterogeneous coefficients according to age intervals.
 Interestingly, the effect decreases with age, being much stronger for individuals in the age range of 29 to 37 years.
 This is possibly due to the fact that these individuals (born between 1964 and 1971) were only partially exposed to Catalan at school and did not obtain the proficiency certificate that enables people to work in the (regional and local) public sector in Catalonia.
-Because they are likely to compete for the same jobs with individuals who are slightly younger, they had an incentive to enrol on courses offered by the CLN to obtain the language certificate.
+Because they are likely to compete for the same jobs with individuals who are slightly younger, they had an incentive to enrol on courses offered by the CPLN to obtain the language certificate.
+There is an additional incentive for younger adults to enrol in the courses compared to older individuals.
+Since acquiring better language skills can be seen as an investment in human capital, the expected benefits (return-to-investment) of becoming proficient in Catalan are likely to be higher if this investment is carried out earlier in life (and can be rewarded for a longer spam of the working life).
+Moreover, also the cost of acquiring new language skills is lower for younger individuals.